Once in a while, a student becomes so frustrated or upset that they lose control of their emotions. It happens!

 Strategies for Emotional Regulation

-Expecting a little person to be able to recognize when their emotions are heightening is a big ask.
-Asking them to then self-talk to calm themselves down, again, is an even bigger one!
+Expecting a little person to be able to recognise when their emotions are heightening is a big ask.
+Asking them to then self-talk to calm themselves down again is an even bigger one!
 So, how do you help students get on the path to regulating their emotions?

 Showing empathy is the first step to connecting with them when they’re emotionally heightened.

 Showing students that you have time for and respect their feelings will help them feel open, safe and supported.
 Regardless of how unreasonable their feelings are, that’s how they’re feeling!
 Discussions about whether their reaction was warranted or not can come once they have calmed down enough to think logically.

 Once they feel a connection with you in their emotional state, they will be open to your directions and strategies.

 There are several different strategies that help comfort students and help them regain calm.

 Listen to author Julia Cook share how she teaches kids social and emotional skills in her beautiful picture books on our podcast.